daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 As further guidance, the following are some of the more common actions a player might take.

+> [!NOTE]
-(Players are encouraged to come up with their own ideas for what their characters do rather than looking at a list of possible actions.
+> Players are encouraged to come up with their own ideas for what their characters do rather than looking at a list of possible actions.
 That's why there is a "do something else" action.
 PCs are not pieces on a game board---they are people in a story.
 And like real people, they can try anything they can think of.
 (Succeeding is another matter entirely.)
-The task difficulty system provides GMs with the tools they need to adjudicate anything the players come up with.)
+The task difficulty system provides GMs with the tools they need to adjudicate anything the players come up with.

 ### Climbing